 If you’re considering getting a dog, think carefully about what that will entail.
 Ask yourself these 5 questions and only if you can answer positively should you find a four-legged friend.

 1. Can you afford a dog?

 It’s not simply the initial outlay, although a pedigree pup can cost hundreds, if not thousands, of pounds.
-You’ll also need to take into account the cost of food, vaccinations and pet insurance, and other factors such as grooming, kennelling and dog walking.
-Add up what that will cost you on a monthly or annual basis and ask if you can afford a dog.
+You’ll also need to take into account the cost of food, vaccinations and pet insurance, and other factors such as walking, kenneling and dog grooming.
+Add up what that will cost you on a monthly or annual basis and see if you can afford a dog.